bitcanon/elnasmartmeter/README.md

 ## Basics
 ### Setup
 In order to use the library you need to know the IP address of the Elna device.
-This is most easily found in the DHCP server of your router (or wherever you are running your DHCP server).
+You can find it in the DHCP server of your router (or wherever you are running your DHCP server).
+The MAC address is printed on the back of the Elna device.

 ```python
 from elna import smartmeter